elgrove/nfl-funindex-api/README.md

 * `cd` into the repository directory and run `docker-compose up -d`
 * The API is available at port 8001 and the web frontend on port 8000
+* Add `backend/db_update.py` as a cron job or other scheduled task every 15 mins

 ## Version History